 Batteries contain valuable metals which can be used and reused if they are recovered at the end of their “first” life; Keeping batteries in the circular economy also means that we are reducing hazards in landfills and alternative waste facilities.

-ABRI is made up of a group of battery manufacturers, recyclers, retailers, government bodies and environment groups to promote the collection, recycling and safe disposal of all batteries.
-To view a presentation about our work, click here.
+ABRI is made up of a group of battery manufacturers, recyclers, government bodies, research institutions and environment groups to promote the collection, recycling and safe disposal of all batteries.

 A circular economy for batteries has a number of important environmental benefits: